 6. Order Coffee Or Dessert

 AND, just like Asheville, visit The Hop Ice Cream Cafe.
-We especially love The Hop for its lactose-free and vegan ice cream options.
+We especially love The Hop for its lactose-free and vegan ice cream options and toppings.
 They also serve shakes.

 7. Taste Test Local Ciders & Meads

 Whenever we travel, we look for Celiac-friendly places for Tom.
 We loved finding a meadery and cidery in Black Mountain.